The decimal place value is used to name a part of a whole or a part of a collection. This is most commonly found in units of money.

 I know that was kind of a quick over-view of decimals and place value, but your child should be able to use that information to complete the worksheets below.

-If you find that he is struggling with the information, be sure to check out the related pages below for more help with decimals and place value.
+If you find that he or she is struggling with the information, be sure to check out the related pages below for more help with decimals and place value.

-The worksheets are simple.
+The worksheets are pretty straightforward and simple.
 On each page there are six different blocks that look like the ones above.
 Each block has a certain portion shaded.
 Write the shaded portion on the line provided.

 I've put together a list of educational resources that include links to more free work sheets, workbooks, home school curriculums, teacher resources, and learning toys.